mhwachter/final_project_yatsenko_wachter/README.md

 - modelsummary
 - kableExtra

-You can install them via the following command in the R Terminal:
+You can install them via the following command in R:

 ```R
 if (!require("pacman")) install.packages("pacman")